 By Alicia Wallace, CNN Business

-The September jobs report is among the key economic data that Fed policymaking officials will review when they meet in early November to discuss how to stifle stubbornly high inflation.
-Thus far, the Fed has been battling surging prices by implementing a series of punishingly high rate hikes.
+The August jobs report is among the key economic data the Federal Reserve will review when it meets later this month to decide how much to ratchet up its benchmark interest rate in order to stifle stubbornly high inflation.
+Thus far, the Fed has been battling soaring inflation by implementing punishingly high rate hikes.

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.